-Technology Support ServicesThe Technology Support Services (TSS) team is responsible for providing general and specific computer hardware and software support for end-user computing devices that includes workstations, laptops, handheld devices, tablets, etc. TSS builds and deploys base images, conducts operating system updates and patches, provides acquisition assistance, and performs appropriate hardware repairs and replacement.

-Technology Support CenterThe Technology Support Center (TSC) team provides first-line support to the UCM user community.
-The TSC conducts basic trouble-shooting, processes user requests for services, and answers general questions about campus technology.
-The TSC is the first step in requesting assistance, reporting a problem, or requesting new services from the Office of Technology.
-Students can reach the Technology Support Center by calling 660-543-4357, visiting Ward Edwards 0800, or by email.
-Walk-in support is generally available in WDE 0800 Monday through Friday from 7 a.m. until 8 p.m.
-Appointments may be made for weekend support as needed.
+Technology Support ServicesTechnology Support Services has oversight of end-user technology resources across campus that includes deployment, support, and maintenance of workstations, laptops, handheld devices, tablets, printers, copiers, etc., utilized by UCM students, faculty, staff, and administration in the many diversified workplaces across campus.
+Technology Support Services provides first-line support to the UCM user community via the Technology Support Center to include conducting basic troubleshooting, processing user requests for services, and answering general questions about campus technology.
+Students can reach the Technology Support Center by calling 660-543-4357, visiting Ward Edwards 0200, or by email (tsc@ucmo.edu).
 TSC phones are answered 24/7.
-When TSC staff members are not on site, an answering service representative may take a message for call back the next day.
-If immediate service is required, TSC personnel will be paged for immediate response.
+When Technology Support Services staff members are not on site, an answeringservice representative will take a message for a call back the next business day.
+If immediate service is required, Technology Support Services personnel will be paged for immediate response.